Bobby's Logo

 VALHALA

-A 757 voices book by Steven C. Streebing named "DX7 Sound Patch Library" and distributed by Valhala (USA-1986)
+A 757 voices book by Steven C. Streebing named "DX7 Sound Patch Library" and published by american society Valhala (Ferndale, Michigan).

 A very good book about DX7 programming